-Displays a list of the timezones that are loaded, and a list of the compiled-in zones that were selected but not loaded because they were compiled in.
+Displays a list of the time zones that are loaded, and a list of the compiled-in zones that were selected but not loaded because they were compiled in. /NOLOG is the default.

+'''

 /SELECT=(rule1 [,rule2 [...]])

+'''

-Specifies a list of countries or timezones to load.
-Specifying a country loads all timezones in that country.
+Specifies a list of countries or time zones to load.
+Specifying a country loads all time zones in that country.

+'''

 /FILES=(file1 [,file2 [...]])

+'''

-Specifies a list of files from which to load the timezone data.
-The default is MULTINET:TIMEZONES.DAT.
-Locally-written rules are normally added to MULTINET:TIMEZONES.LOCAL.
+Specifies a list of files from which to load the time zone data.
+The default is MULTINET: TIMEZONES.DAT.
+Locally-written rules are normally added to MULTINET: TIMEZONES.LOCAL.